Lesterpaintstheworld/aider/website/docs/benchmarks.md

 ## Conclusions

-Based on these benchmark results, aider_nova will continue to use the `whole` edit format for GPT-3.5, and `diff` for GPT-4.
+Based on these benchmark results, aider will continue to use the `whole` edit format for GPT-3.5, and `diff` for GPT-4.

 GPT-4 gets comparable results with the `whole` and `diff` edit formats,